cgabriel5/nodecliac/README.md

 #### Command Chains

 - Commands/subcommands should seen as chains which read from left to right.
-- They start with your CLI program's name, followed by any commands/subcommands, and are dot (`.`) delimited.
+- They start with the CLI program's name, are followed by any commands/subcommands, and are dot (`.`) delimited.
-- If a subcommand happens to use a dot then simply escape the dot.
+- If a (sub)command happens to use a dot then simply escape the dot.
   - Non escaped dots will be used as delimiters.
 - No amount of indentation can precede a command chain.